kubernetista/nuvola/docs/Readme-quick-setup-mark3.md

 ## Traefik

+See above for Option 1

+### Option 2: update Traefik and make it use the mkcert custom CA

 Reference:

 - How to do it with Docker compose
   - <https://medium.com/@clintcolding/use-your-own-certificates-with-traefik-a31d785a6441>

-### Option 1: update Traefik and make it use the mkcert custom CA

 Relevant part of Helm values: